Thoughtless Vulnerability ReportingThe Colombian Foreign Ministry faced a big trouble

 How many attackers could have taken advantage of this vulnerability?
 What image of Colombia’s national security does this event provide to foreigners?
 Are there similar problems in this government’s systems (using the same technology) that have not been solved?
 Engaging questions, although I would like to keep focused on the vulnerability reporting issue at this point.

-some other people were also rejecting the publication by LSV.
+said, some other people were also rejecting the publication by LSV.
+I

-I repeat: they could have been calling for cybercrime!
+repeat: they could have been calling for cybercrime!
+Their behavior was

 Or, in his possible ignorance of what to do, why not resort to Google?
 This individual could easily have found the colCERT website, where people in Colombia can report cybercrime and related incidents.
 (Although, for example, Carolina Botero, director of the Karisma Foundation, disqualifies this site for the appropriate reporting of vulnerabilities.)
 However, already in the hands of the media, continually looking for traffic generation, we could hardly expect responsible handling of this kind of data.
 "Unfortunately —as Rafael said—, the search for fame by newspapers or pseudo-hackers always takes prisoner the common good, which in reality is what matters most here."
 LSV should have transmitted the event to the authorities and then waited long enough for the problem to be resolved before publishing the story.
 Those affected had to be informed in detail later, but mainly by the organization responsible for their data storage.